Board member commitments

 Section 3 of InternetNZ’s Constitution provides detailed information about the Board and the role of a board member, including their function and powers, composition and leadership structure, how board members are elected or appointed and how to disclose conflicts of interest.

 In accordance with clause 11 of the Constitution, the Board may make and amend bylaws.
-Further, as per clause 3.4.5 of the Constitution, other than as prescribed by the Act or the Constitution the Board may regulate its own procedure.
+Further, as per clause 3.4.5 of the Constitution, other than as prescribed by the Act or the Constitution, the Board may regulate its own procedure.
 The Board Bylaws provide further guidance in regard to how the Board shall govern and conduct the business of the Board, in particular, Board meetings.

 The Board Charter sets out detailed responsibilities, expectations and processes for the Board.